ehcloninger/ehcloninger/README.md

 - 👯 I’m looking to collaborate on Home Assistant
 - 💬 Ask me about compilers
 - 📫 How to reach me: Not on ~~Twitter~~
+  - Discord: ehcloninger
+  - 🦋 bsky: ericcloninger
+  - 📧 same user name as github at gmail and outlook
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm a recovering British roadster restorer (see https://my72mgb.com)
+- ⚡ Fun fact: I'm a recovering British roadster restorer (see [my72mgb.com](https://my72mgb.com))